wood destroying insect on washington deck

 How do I get rid of wood-destroying insects?

-At Prosite Pest Control, we offer effective pest control services that eliminate wood-destroying insects.
+At Prosite, we offer effective pest control services that eliminate wood-destroying insects.
 When you reach out to us, we’ll conduct an onsite inspection to accurately identify the pest(s).
 After that, we’ll develop a plan of action to exterminate the culprit and prevent new infestations from occurring.
 Give us a call for more information.
 You can also visit our termite control page to learn more about our termite control services for Ellensburg.

 How do I prevent problems with wood-destroying insects?